 - Optional: chopped cilantro or scallions for garnish

 - Heat 1 tablespoon of olive oil in a large skillet or wok, and add the chorizo, diced onion, and minced garlic.
 Break up the chorizo with a spatula and brown over high heat for about 5 minutes, stirring frequently.
 The chorizo does not have to be fully cooked yet.

 - Add the drained chickpeas and the whole can of diced tomatoes with the juices, and give it a stir.
-Bring to a boil, then reduce heat and allow to simmer for 15-20 minutes, or until the tomato sauce has reduced and thickened.
+Bring to a boil, then reduce heat and allow to simmer for 10-15 minutes, or until the tomato sauce has reduced and thickened to your liking.

 - Add salt and pepper to taste (if needed - chorizo is sometimes pretty salty), then stir in the fresh spinach and parsley, gently pushing the greens into the cooking liquid until wilted.
 Remove from heat, and garnish more fresh parsley or chopped green onions.
 Serve over rice, polenta, pasta, or with a side dish of your choice.